Zavy86/docker-course/topics/25-multi-architecture-builds/README.md

 Multi-platform builds are usually performed in a deployment context targeting a registry, as it would not make much sense to execute them on a machine that, by its nature, has a single architecture.

-Let’s see how to perform a multi-platform build in a single command, tagging and pushing it to the Docker Hub registry.
+Let's see how to perform a multi-platform build in a single command, tagging and pushing it to the Docker Hub registry.

-If you haven’t done so already, clone the repository for this course:
+If you haven't done so already, clone the repository for this course:

 ```shell
 $ git clone https://github.com/Zavy86/docker-course.git
 ```

-Let’s move to the directory:
+Let's move to the directory:

 ```shell
 $ cd docker-course/source/clock